Who are we?

 What can you do?

 We need riders and we need motorcycles to deliver our service and we need the funds to finance it.
 We receive no official funding from the NHS or Government and consequently fund raising is a fundamental activity for our volunteers.
-We need every penny we can raise and you can help the us by assisting in raising the funds which will enable us to keep our motorcycles on the road.
+We need every penny we can raise and you can help the us by assisting in raising the funds which will enable us to keep our motorcycles on the road, and their wheels turning.

 What else do we do?

 In line with the charity’s objects to encourage safe riding practices both within and without the charity and to promote a positive image of motorcycling to the general public, we actively support our community by attending various community events throughout the county.

 As advanced motorcyclists we do our best to promote a positive and professional image to the public and are passionate about supporting and encouraging riders to develop their riding skills through further training.
 To this end we have negotiated discounted course fees with the Institute of Advanced Motorists (IAM) for their Skill for Life Course with the aim of encouraging new volunteer members to join us and to develop their riding skills to become safer riders, enjoy their riding even more and to put their riding skills to use in our local community.

 Cornwall Blood Bikes is bound by the Data Protection Act 1976 and all information passed to and held by us is treated with the appropriate privacy protection.